ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 #### 2.2.3.2 HTG_calculate_summary_stats
-The `HTG_QC` function has already integrate this function.
+The `HTG_QC` function already integrates this function.
 However, should additional checks be needed (for example for **RNAseq data** ,you can use `HTG_calculate_summary_stats` to calculates detailed summary statistics.

 ```{r}
 # HTG